ThinkPad X series: X1 Carbon 1st Gen

 In early August 2012, Lenovo released the first generation of ThinkPad X1 Carbon announced on 15 May 2012.
 The X1 Carbon weighs 1.35 kg, has a battery life of roughly eight hours, and has a start-up time of less than 20 seconds.
 The X1 Carbon was first released in China because of the popularity of ThinkPads in that market.

 The first X1 Carbon featured only an M.2 SSD instead of a 2.5" hard drive bay.
 The base model has 4 GiB of memory, an Intel Core i5-3317U processor, and a 128 GiB SSD.
 The most expensive model has an Intel Core i7 processor and a 256 GiB SSD.
 The X1 Carbon requires a dongle to connect an Ethernet cable, and some models include a 3G cellular modem.

-The first-generation X1 Carbon has a 14 in TN-panel LCD display with a resolution of (169 aspect ratio).
+The first-generation X1 Carbon has a 14 in TN-panel LCD with a resolution of (169 aspect ratio).
 The X1 Carbon weighs 1.36 kg and measures 13.03 × 8.9 × 0.74 inch.
 The X1 Carbon's case is made of light carbon fiber and has a matte black finish.
 The Carbon is also marketed "as the thinnest 14" ultrabook.

 In a review published for CNET, Dan Ackerman wrote, "At first glance, the ThinkPad X1 Carbon looks a lot like other ThinkPads, but in the hand it stands out as very light and portable.
 The excellent keyboard shows up other ultrabooks, and the rugged build quality is reassuring.
 With a slightly boosted battery and maybe a lower starting price, this could be a serious contender for my all-around favorite thin laptop."

 Peter Bright wrote a disparaging review for Ars Technica.
 He found the new X1 Carbon with the "Adaptive Keyboard" to be near perfect but unusable because the keyboard was so non-standard when compared with that of a desktop or the older ThinkPad T410s and Lenovo Helix keyboards.
 As a touch typist, he despaired at the removal of the function keys, and the layout.
-He cited the repositioning of the Caps Lock key, replacing it with Home/End, and the positioning of the backspace and delete keys.
+He cited the repositioning of the key, replacing it with /, and the positioning of the and keys.

 In November 2012, Lenovo announced a touch-screen variant called the ThinkPad X1 Carbon Touch designed for use with Windows 8.
 Its display makes use of multi-touch technology that can detect simultaneous inputs from up to ten fingers.
 On the performance of the X1 Carbon Touch's SSD, Engadget states, "The machine boots into the Start screen in 11 seconds, which is pretty typical for a Windows 8 machine with specs like these.
 We also found that the solid-state drive delivers equally strong read and write speeds (551 MB/s and 518 MB/s, respectively), which we noticed the last time we tested an Ultrabook with an Intel SSD."